Fact

 Crisis Text Line serves anyone, in any type of crisis, providing access to free, 24/7 support and information via text.
 A live, trained Crisis Counselor receives the text and responds quickly.

-Suicide Prevention Lifeline
+National Suicide Prevention Lifeline

-24-hour, toll-free, confidential suicide prevention hotline available to anyone in suicidal crisis or emotional distress.
-Your call is routed to the nearest crisis center in the national network of 150+ crisis center
+- Call 1-800-273-8255 - 24-hour, toll-free, confidential suicide prevention hotline available to anyone in suicidal crisis or emotional distress.

 Learning about mental health is the first step to wellness.
 The Mental Wellness Center (MWC) can help families find medical and professional care, as well as teach important skills on how to manage your mental health.
 Many families in our community have teenagers who are struggling with depression, anxiety, ADHD and other mental health issues.
 It can be overwhelming as a parent to find support for your teenager and difficult to talk about these issues.
 The MWC is focused on providing a safe and confidential space for families to connect with others, access community resources and get the support your family needs.